FDA Drug Safety Podcast for Healthcare Professionals: Safety review update of Chantix (varenicline) and risk of neuropsychiatric adverse events

 - Patients and caregivers should be advised that the patient should immediately stop taking Chantix and contact a healthcare professional if agitation, hostility, depressed mood, or changes in behavior or thinking that are not typical for the patient are observed, or if the patient develops suicidal ideation or suicidal behavior while taking or shortly after discontinuing Chantix.

 - Patients should be encouraged to read the Medication Guide they receive along with their Chantix prescription.

 - Adverse events involving Chantix should be reported to the FDA MedWatch program at www.fda.gov/medwatch.

 Narrator: Thank you for listening.
 The FDA is committed to keeping healthcare professionals informed of the latest safety information.
 Please read the Drug Safety Communication for the complete Data Summary detailing this communication.
 A link to this communication can be found at www.fda.gov/DrugSafetyCommunications.
 If you have drug questions, you can reach us at email@example.com.

 Follow us on Twitter @FDA_Drug_Info for up to the minute important drug information.
 Know the moment it happens.

-FDA Drug Safety Podcast for Healthcare Professionals: Safety review update of Chantix (varenicline) and risk of neuropsychiatric adverse events - mp3(MP3 - 9.1MB) FDA Drug Safety Communication: Safety review update of Chantix (varenicline) and risk of neuropsychiatric adverse events
+FDA Drug Safety Podcast for Healthcare Professionals: Safety review update of Chantix (varenicline) and risk of neuropsychiatric adverse events - mp3(MP3 - 9.1MB) [ARCHIVED] FDA Drug Safety Communication: Safety review update of Chantix (varenicline) and risk of neuropsychiatric adverse events

 Varenicline (marketed as Chantix) Information